freddie-nelson/haggis-lang/SPEC.md

 # Subprograms

-Procedures and Functions in SQAL are not first class citizens, this means they cannot be assigned to variables or passed as paramters to functions.
+Procedures and Functions in haggis are not first class citizens, this means they cannot be assigned to variables or passed as parameters to functions.

 For example the following code would not work: